tsgates/arch-wiki-markdown/wiki/Backlight.md

 If you have an Intel i915 GPU, then it may be possible to adjust PWM modulation frequency to eliminate flicker.

-Install intel-gpu-tools from community repo
+Install intel-gpu-tools from the official repositories.

-    # pacman -S intel-gpu-tools

 Get value of the register, that determines PWM modulation frequency

     # intel_reg_read 0xC8254

     0xC8254 : 0x12281228

 The value returned represents period of PWM modulation.
 So to increase PWM modulation frequency, value of the register has to be reduced.
-For example, to double frequency from the previous listing, execute
+For example, to double frequency from the previous listing, execute:

     # intel_reg_write 0xC8254 0x09140914